You are currently viewing February 2025 – Paphos & London

-We left the UK at the end of October, so we can’t complain too much, but those four months really have flown by.
+We left the UK at the end of October and have had a great time, so we can’t complain too much, but those four months really have flown by!

-For our final pet sit this year in Paphos, we left Tala and headed approximately six miles North to the village of Kathikas.
+For our final house sit this year in Paphos, we left Tala and headed six miles north, to the village of Kathikas.

 Kathikas is a pretty Cypriot village, primarily inhabited by local people who live here permanently.